Kernix13/javascript-cheat-sheet/fcc-lessons.md

 - 10 implement the filter method on a prototype (DON'T UNDERSTAND)
 - 17 Sort an Array Alphabetically using the sort Method
 - 15 use the reduce method to analyze data | the obj example is confusing, got halfway - DIFFICULT
-- 22 use the every method to check that every element in an array meets a criteria
-- 23 use the some method to check that any elements in an array meet a criteria
 - 24 introduction to currying and partial application

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>